diegosol127/diegosol127/README.md

 - 👋 Hi, I’m Diego Sol
-- 👀 I’m interested in Aerospace Engineering - specifically controls and estimation for hypersonic vehicles
+- 👀 I’m interested in Aerospace Engineering - specifically controls and modelling for hypersonic vehicles
 - 🌱 I’m currently learning about spacecraft dyanmics, signal processing, and intelligent system architecture
 - 💞️ I’m looking to collaborate on research projects and work-related endeavors
-- 📫 How to reach me: diegosol127@tamu.edu
+- 📫 How to reach me: diegosol127@gmail.com

 <!---
 diegosol127/diegosol127 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.